In Italian, there is a color named Terra

 hazel-brown, straw yellow, “ancient pink,” salmon, clear terra di Siena, or Pompeian red.

-So when I look around the
+When I look around the

-colors, except perhaps the church of Santa Maria delle Catene
+perhaps the church of Santa Maria delle Catene

 (top photo, left).
 It was just redone in bright mustard.